Dominican Sisters of Mary, Mother of the Eucharist

-The Dominican Sisters of Mary, Mother of the Eucharist, is a Catholic female religious institute of diocesan right based in Ann Arbor, Michigan which follows the charism of the Dominican Order.
+The Dominican Sisters of Mary, Mother of the Eucharist, is a Catholic female religious institute of diocesan right, rather than Pontifical right, based in Ann Arbor, Michigan which follows the charism of the Dominican Order.
 The congregation was founded in 1997 by four members of the Dominican Sisters of St. Cecilia in Nashville, Tennessee.
 As of 2021, it has 155 members.

 History

-In 1996 Pope John Paul II wrote Apostolic Exhortation Vita Consecrata, calling for a renewal of religious life.
+In 1996 Pope John Paul II wrote Apostolic Exhortation Vita consecrata, calling for a renewal of religious life.
 Inspired by his words, Mother Mary Assumpta Long, former superior of the Nashville-based Dominican Sisters of St. Cecilia, and three other Sisters of the community, Sr. Joseph Andrew Bogdanowicz, Sr. Mary Samuel Handwerker and Sr. John Dominic Rasmussen, set off to "undertake a new initiative".
 On February 9, 1997, John Cardinal O'Connor established the new foundation as a "Public Association of Christ's Faithful" in the Roman Catholic Archdiocese of New York.
 After their canonical establishment, the Sisters accepted an invitation by Bishop Carl Frederick Mengeling to teach in the Roman Catholic Diocese of Lansing and began to administer the Spiritus Sanctus Academies located in Ann Arbor, Michigan and Plymouth, Michigan.

 In 2010, the congregation announced that it had agreed to buy the Pope John Paul II Cultural Center in Washington, D.C., to be used as a house of studies, but withdrew from the purchase in 2011 to concentrate on building their new priory in the diocese of Austin, Texas.

 Apostolate

 The community's apostolate is Catholic education.
-They currently run the Spiritus Sanctus Academies, private and independent K-8 Catholic Schools in the Diocese of Lansing, Michigan, and also have groups of sisters teaching at both the elementary and secondary levels in the American dioceses of Austin, Chicago, Columbus, Peoria, Phoenix, Rockville Centre, Sacramento, and Saint Paul and Minneapolis, as well as the Personal Ordinariate of the Chair of Saint Peter in Houston, Texas, and, internationally, in Rome, Italy.
+They currently run the Spiritus Sanctus Academies, private and independent K-8 Catholic Schools in the Diocese of Lansing, Michigan, and also have groups of sisters teaching at both the elementary and secondary levels in the American dioceses of Austin, Columbus, Gallup, Peoria, Phoenix, Rockville Centre, Sacramento, and Saint Paul and Minneapolis, as well as the Personal Ordinariate of the Chair of Saint Peter in Houston, Texas, and, internationally, in Rome, Italy.

 Additionally, they also offer spiritual retreats and spread the Christian faith by giving talks at such places as colleges, universities, Catholic groups, and vocation fairs.
 The sisters also host a catechetical series on EWTN entitled "Truth in the Heart" for elementary school-age children.